cjratcliff/ml-compiled/docs/probability.rst

 Poisson
 _________
-The number of events which occur within a particular period, area or volume.
+Used to model the number of events which occur within a particular period, area or volume.

 Zipf